Hexachords/C_Notes-Exercises/C++ fundamentals.md

 a **long double** can be equivalent to a double (8 bytes), or 16 bytes

 **ARRAYS**
+Arrays are used to hold multiple bytes of information
 ```C++

 int b[5] = {11, 45, 62, 70, 88};